 So perhaps, the crucial question that marketers wanting to deploy data analytics in 2017 will face is – which is the right marketing analytics solution for me?

-Our experts are on standby to answer questions around marketing analytics.
+Our experts are on standby to answer questions about marketing analytics.
 Quick, fill up this short form.

 But before that, let’s understand what marketing analytics is about.